 - Cut the scallions into 2-inch (5 cm) sections.
 Heat the oil in a wok or skillet over low heat.
 When the oil temperature reaches around 190°F (88 °C), add the scallions.
 Maintain the oil temperature at this level, and slowly fry the scallions until they turn deep golden-brown, about 10 minutes.
 Overheating the oil or overcooking could burn the scallions and make them quite bitter.
 Transfer the scallions (you may need to do this piece by piece as each turns the desired color) to a plate lined with paper towels to drain and cool.
 They will turn crisp as they cool down.

 - Bring a large pot of water to a boil.
 Add the noodles and cook until they are just cooked through.
 Do not overcook.
-Transfer them to a colander and rinse under cold running water.
-Drain the noodles well.
+Transfer them to a colander to drain.
+If you plan to serve the noodles cold, rinse under cold drinkable water and drain well.